carlacremer/carlacremer.github.io/index.md

 layout: home
 ---

 Welcome.
-You will find all my work here.
+You can find all my work here.

-I'm a research scholar (RSP) at the [Future of Humanity Institute](https://www.fhi.ox.ac.uk/about-fhi/) at the University of Oxford and a research affiliate at the [Centre for the Study of Existential Risk at the University of Cambridge](https://www.cser.ac.uk/).
+I'm a research scholar (RSP) at the [Future of Humanity Institute](https://www.fhi.ox.ac.uk/about-fhi/) at the University of Oxford and a research affiliate at the [Centre for the Study of Existential Risk](https://www.cser.ac.uk/) at the University of Cambridge.

-From October 2021 onwards I'll be a doctoral student at the [Human Information Processing Lab](https://humaninformationprocessing.com/) of Professor Chris Summerfield at Oxford.
+From October 2021 onwards I'll be an [FHI DPhil scholar](https://www.fhi.ox.ac.uk/dphils/), working in the [Human Information Processing Lab](https://humaninformationprocessing.com/) of Professor Chris Summerfield at Oxford.

-Keywords that describe my research interests: *existential risk, global catastrophic risk, deep learning, computational neuroscience, technology assessments*
+Keywords that describe my research interests: *existential risk, global catastrophic risk, deep learning, computational neuroscience, democratic technology assessments*

 **My academic research**